Get ready to elevate your ramen game with our sensational Miso Ramen with Chicken Katsu recipe!

-Imagine a steaming bowl of velvety broth infused with the umami notes of miso paste and a touch of coconut milk for that exotic twist.
-Enveloped in this dreamy concoction are tender ramen noodles, julienned carrots, and earthy shiitake mushrooms.
+Imagine a steaming bowl of delicious, creamy broth with the umami notes of miso paste and a touch of coconut milk for that exotic twist.
+In this tasty mix, there are soft ramen noodles, thin slices of carrots, and shiitake mushrooms.
 But that’s not all!

 Wait for it…

-Perched on top is the star of the show, a golden and crispy Chicken Katsu, offering a crunchy contrast that you didn’t even know your ramen needed.
+Perched on top is the star of the show, a golden and crispy Chicken Katsu, giving a crunchy contrast that you didn’t even know your ramen needed.

-We are on a ramen kick these days.
-After slurping away on our Spicy Ramen a few weeks back, then indulging in the ultimate Birria Ramen, we wanted to explore some new flavors with our favorite noodle.
+I am on a ramen kick these days.
+After slurping away on my Spicy Ramen a few weeks back, then indulging in the ultimate Birria Ramen, I wanted to explore some new flavors with my favorite noodle.

-We got curious about Miso, and thought we will give this umami bomb a try.
-Boy o boy, we loved it!
+I got curious about Miso, and thought I would give this umami bomb a try.
+Boy o boy, I loved it!

 What is Miso?

-- Yellow Miso: This one is in the middle, not too strong or too light.
-You can use it in all sorts of dishes like soups and marinades.
-It has a rich, earthy taste and a lovely golden color.
+Yellow Miso: Balanced in flavor, great for soups and marinades.
+It has a rich, earthy taste and a golden color.

 Miso Ramen

 A classic ramen has three main components: broth + noodles+ toppings.
-Together, these elements create a comforting and customizable bowl of goodness that’s loved around the world!
+Together, these elements make a comforting and customizable bowl of goodness that’s loved around the world!

-Miso Ramen is a Japanese noodle soup that starts with a savory miso-based broth, often enriched with elements like meat or vegetable stock.
-Originating from Hokkaido, Japan’s northernmost island, this dish is a winter staple that has captured hearts globally.
+Miso Ramen is a Japanese noodle soup with a savory miso-based broth, often made richer with meat or vegetable stock.
+It comes from Hokkaido, Japan’s northernmost island, and is a winter favorite.

 - Oil – Use any of your preferred cooking oil.

-- Shallot & Aromatics (Garlic, Ginger, Chili Flakes) – These build the initial layers of flavor, providing a spicy and fragrant backbone to your broth.
+- Shallot & Aromatics (Garlic, Ginger, Chili Flakes) – Aromatics for the base.

 - Miso Paste – The star of the show!
-It gives the broth a rich, savory complexity that’s irresistibly good.
+It gives the broth a rich, savory notes.

-- Ramen Noodle Packets – The chewy texture of these noodles is perfect for soaking up the broth.
-Discard the seasoning, your broth has all the flavor you need!
+- Ramen Noodle Packets – Discard the seasoning, your broth has all the flavor you need!

-- Bok Choy – Adds a fresh, leafy component, giving your ramen a healthful twist.
+- Bok Choy – Adds a fresh, leafy component.

-- Sesame Oil – Just a splash infuses the dish with a nutty aroma.
+- Sesame Oil – Just a splash for nutty flavor.

-- Chicken Katsu – This crispy topping brings a delightful crunch, creating a full-circle flavor and texture experience.
-You’ll need chicken cutlets pounded to ½ inch thickness, flour, eggs and panko.
+- Chicken Katsu -You’ll need chicken cutlets pounded to ½ inch thickness, flour, eggs and panko.

-- Toppings (Scallions, Chili Oil, Ramen or Mayak Eggs) – The final flair!
-These give your ramen extra zing, heat, and sophistication.
+- Toppings (Scallions, Chili Oil, Ramen or Mayak Eggs) – I love our Mayak Eggs big time here.

 Miso Ramen with Katsu Chicken Recipe

-Prepare the Aromatics and Vegetables: In a large Dutch oven over medium-high heat, add the oil.
-Add the shallot, garlic, ginger, and red chili flakes.
-Sauté for 1-2 minutes.
-Stir in the carrot and shiitake mushrooms.
-Cook for 2-3 minutes.
+To get started with the ramen, I first prepare the aromatics and vegetables.
+In a large Dutch oven over medium-high heat, I add some oil.
+Then, I toss in the shallot, garlic, ginger, and a pinch of red chili flakes, sautéing them for about 1-2 minutes until they become fragrant.
+After that, I stir in the carrots and shiitake mushrooms, letting them cook for another 2-3 minutes.

-Heat the oil: Heat about 1 inch of cooking oil in a skillet over medium high heat.
-You want the oil around 350°F. If you have an electric skillet, that works perfectly.
-If not, you can use a meat thermometer to check the temperature of the oil.
+Next, I heat about 1 inch of cooking oil in my electric skillet over medium-high heat, aiming for around 350°F. If you don’t have an electric skillet, you can use a regular skillet and a meat thermometer to keep an eye on the oil temperature.

 To Serve

-Assemble Bowls: Divide the cooked ramen noodles between bowls.
-Ladle miso broth over the noodles.
+Assemble Bowls: I divide the cooked ramen noodles between bowls and ladle the miso broth over the noodles.

-Add Chicken Katsu: Place a piece of Chicken Katsu on top of the noodles.
+Add Chicken Katsu: Next, I place a piece of Chicken Katsu on top of the noodles.

-Garnish: Top with sliced scallions, chili oil, and ramen or mayak eggs.
+Garnish: Finally, I top with sliced scallions, chili oil, and ramen or mayak eggs.
 (Follow our easy Mayak Eggs recipe)

-- Sieve Your Miso: To avoid clumps, pass your miso paste through a sieve when incorporating it into the broth.
-This ensures a silky-smooth consistency.
+- Sieve Your Miso: To avoid clumps, I pass the miso paste through a sieve when adding it to the broth.

-- Taste as You Go: Miso and soy sauce are both salty, so be sure to taste your broth and adjust seasonings as you go.
+- Taste as You Go: Since miso and soy sauce are salty, I taste the broth and adjust the seasonings as needed.

-- Add the Noodles at the End of Cooking Time: The longer the noodles stay in the broth, the more liquid they will absorb.
-If you add the noodles in too early and let the soup sit on the stovetop, you’ll end up with less broth.
+- Add the Noodles at the End of Cooking Time: I add the noodles at the end because the longer they stay in the broth, the more liquid they absorb.
+Adding them too early can result in less broth.

 - Chili Oil: If you’re a fan of heat, don’t hold back on the chili oil.
-A homemade Chili Oil is always more aromatic!
+My homemade Chili Oil is always best!

-- Egg-cellence: If you’re making ramen eggs or mayak eggs, start them a day in advance for maximum flavor absorption.
+- Egg-cellence: If I’m making ramen eggs or mayak eggs, I start them a day in advance for maximum flavor.

-Seafood Extravaganza: Add prawns and squid to your ramen.
+Add Seafood : Sometimes I like to add prawns and squid to my ramen.
 A splash of fish sauce in the broth can enhance the seafood flavor.

 Swap Chicken: You can swap chicken with ground pork or ground chicken.
 Simply follow our ground pork topping idea from another of our popular soups, Korean Ground Pork Soup.

-Spice It Up: Introduce some heat with additional chili flakes, a spoonful of sambal, or even a hint of Gochujang.
+Spice It Up: I often add some heat with additional chili flakes, a spoonful of sambal, or even a hint of gochujang.

 FAQs